 - Shirakawa Naoya in Love Mode.
 I mean, how much misery can one person have in a short time?

-perhaps the king of this trope.
-Most characters only seem to get characterization so that they can angst over it.
-But the trope is played to the hilt with Shinji, to whom almost anything bad can and will happen so he can angst about it.
+- Shinji.
+Almost anything bad can and will happen so he can angst about it.
 Potential replacement mother figure sucks at the job?
 Angst.
-Dysfunctional fellow pilot is a world-class Tsundere who emotionally abuses him?
+Fellow pilot and Love Interest is a dysfunctional world-class Tsundere with deep traumas and anger management issues?
 Angst.
 Same girl is then telepathically mind raped from orbit?
 Angst.
 Girl finally snaps and goes catatonic?
 Angst.
 Permanently maims one of his friends (or in the manga, kills) without knowing about it until after the fact?
 Angst.
-Creepy potential love interest nearly dies?
+Creepy fellow pilot nearly dies?
 Angst.
-Said girl then turns out to have been a science experiment, and an aquarium full of clones of her get diced?
+Said girl then turns out to have been a science experiment and basically his sister, and an aquarium full of clones of her get diced?
 Angst.
-New friend, who is like a male version of the creepy potential love interest but genuinely cares for him turns out to be The Mole and Shinji has to crush him to death so he won't set off The End of the World as We Know It?
+New friend that genuinely cares for him turns out to be The Mole and Shinji has to crush him to death so he won't set off The End of the World as We Know It?
 Angst.
 Rocks Fall, Everyone Dies? ...uh, you get the picture.
-Angst, angst, angst!
-Is it any wonder he finally mentally self-destructed and decided to just end the world?

 - Parodied and averted in Sayonara, Zetsubou-Sensei.
 The title character engages in Wangst to the extreme over ridiculous hypotheses and tiny coincidences.
 Meanwhile, Kafuka, the happy ball of sunshine who continues to announce that life is wonderful every single day, often mentions in passing that her father repeatedly attempted suicide, her mother was possessed by a demon, she appears to be in the Witness Protection Program...